dennisc1/ace-data-prep/README.md

 This project is modified from [this repo](https://github.com/mgormley/ace-data-prep).

 The output of the pipeline is available in three formats: Concrete, JSON, and Brat Annotation.
 Concrete is a data serialization format for NLP.
 See the [primer on Concrete](http://hltcoe.github.io/) for additional details.
 As a convenience, the output is also converted to an easy-to-parse [Concatenated JSON format](https://en.wikipedia.org/wiki/JSON_Streaming#Concatenated_JSON).
-This conversion is done by [Pacaya NLP](https://github.com/mgormley/pacaya-nlp).
-An example sentence is shown below.

 A document will be splited into sentences by Stanford CoreNLP and each document will be trnasfered into a new file with the same name prefix.
 Here is a JSON example of a sentence.